 Virtual enrichment will continue during term times and we aim to grow this provision to support an immersive postiive online experience for our young people and their families.

 We continue to strive to provide the best possible education for all of our pupils, and staff are always looking to develop the way in which we deliver the home learning experience.

 The purpose of the virtual classroom is to support pupils learning and maintain positive relationships with their peers and school staff.
 The online platform being used is Microsoft Teams.

 Each class have a dedicated class team.
 This includes all staff and pupils.
 Each class team has channels to mirror their timetable or remote curriculum offer.
 Channels will include (but not limited to) work packs, daily challenges and a class photo share.
 This replicates parent voice expectations.

 Pupils are not taught in chronological age groups; they are placed in class groups dependent on their cognitive, sensory, social, emotional and communication needs.
-Classes are organised into three pathways (illustrated below).
+Classes are organised into four pathways (illustrated below).
 Pupils may remain in the same pathway during their school career, or transition to another one depending on their development.